 Discerning if Your Child is Ready to Take Communion

-Parents, in consultation with Pastor Paul, can best determine if a child is ready for communion.
+Parents, in consultation with the Pastor , can best determine if a child is ready for communion.
 Every child is different and each will pick up on the significance of the meal at a different point.
 Use questions like these to help you understand your child and her/his sense of belonging in the faith community, so you can make a decision about readiness.

 - Has she or he been baptized?